-The asset reserves of the Old-Age, Survivors, and Disability Insurance Trust Funds represent the the accumulation over time of the difference between income and outgo.
-The growth of the asset reserves from the end of December 1986 through the end of March 2016 is shown below by calendar quarter.
+The asset reserves of the Old-Age, Survivors, and Disability Insurance Trust Funds represent the accumulation over time of the difference between income and cost.
+The growth of the asset reserves from the end of December 1986 through the end of December 2021 is shown below by calendar quarter.

-Note that there is much more seasonality in trust fund income compared to trust fund outgo.
-There are 2 reasons for seasonality in the quarterly income figures.
+Note that there is much more seasonality in trust fund income compared to trust fund cost.
+There are 2 primary reasons for seasonality in the quarterly income figures.